 Nibiru is the re-release of a 1999 graphic adventure game from Europe, and though the updated graphics and interface are state-of-the-art,

 the mediocre writing and rudimentary gameplay make it feel somewhat dated and clunky despite itself.
 Still, this supernatural thriller does

 get your adrenaline rushing in places, and there are some memorably intriguing puzzles in here making it an overall pleasant playing experience.

-Full Nibiru Review Hints and Walkthrough Buy This Game
+Full Nibiru Review Hints Buy This Game (Amazon affiliate link)

 One of the better Mystlike games, Schizm compensates for its formulaic gameplay and irritating interface with an engaging science-fiction storyline, a bevy of

 challenging puzzles, and the Zak McKracken-style ability to switch back and forth between protagonists.
 The graphics on the DVD release are also quite beautiful.